Cycle of poverty: Lack of jobs due to deindustrialization

-Sociologist William Julius Wilson has said that the economic restructuring of changes from manufacturing to a service-based economy has led to a high percentage of joblessness in the inner-cities and with it a loss of skills and inability to find jobs.
+Sociologist William Julius Wilson has said that the economic restructuring of changes from manufacturing to a service-based economy has led to a high percentage of joblessness in the inner-cities and with it a loss of skills and an inability to find jobs.
 This "mismatch" of skills to jobs available is said to be the main driver of poverty.

 Effects of modern education

 Research shows that schools with students who perform lower than the norm are also those hiring least-qualified teachers as a result of new teachers generally working in the area that they grew up in.
 This leads to certain schools not producing many students who enter tertiary education.
 Graduates who previously attended these schools are not as skilled as they would be if they had gone to a school with higher-qualified instructors.
 This leads to education perpetuating a cycle of poverty.
 People who choose to work in the schools close to them do not adequately supply the school with enough teachers.
 The schools must then outsource their teachers from other areas.
 Susanna Loeb from the School of Education at Stanford conducted a study and found that teachers who are brought in from the suburbs are 10 times more likely to transfer out of the school after their initial year.
 The fact that the teachers from the suburbs leave appears to be an influential factor for schools hiring more teachers from that area.
 The lack of adequate education for children is part of what allows for the cycle of poverty to continue.
 The problem undergoing this is the lack of updating the knowledge of the staff.
 Schools have continued to conduct professional development the same way they have for decades.